newrelic/newrelic-python-agent/PROCESS.md

 performed and the code approved for release, the following steps should be carried out to do the actual release.

-0. Schedule the release with the [CAB Tool](https://upboard.datanerd.us/changes).
-Ideally, this should be done a day in advance.
-The key pieces of information that you'll need to fill out the release form are:

-  1. Link to the release notes (draft version is OK.)
-  2. Risk level assessment (Low, Medium or High)
-  3. Brief description of feature(s) in release

 1. Check out the ``develop`` branch of the Python agent repository and update the version number in ``newrelic/__init__.py`` for the release.